shift-alt-del/ckg-pbuf-sr/README.md

 This repo is compatible with the Confluent SR (some are compatible with other SR's such as landoop).
 Serializes message as `Protobuf`.

+## This demo is now archived
+confluent-kafka-go `1.9.1` now supports SchemaRegistry both Avro Protocol Buffers and JsonSchema are available, see the [release note](https://github.com/confluentinc/confluent-kafka-go/releases/tag/v1.9.1).

 ## Demo & Examples